pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Exported API to call any Redis command from modules.

-* **cmdname**: The Redis command to call.
+- **cmdname**: The Redis command to call.
-* **fmt**: A format specifier string for the command's arguments.
+- **fmt**: A format specifier string for the command's arguments.
 Each of the arguments should be specified by a valid type specification.
 The format specifier can also contain the modifiers `!`, `A`, `3` and `R` which don't have a corresponding argument.

-    * `b` -- The argument is a buffer and is immediately followed by another argument that is the buffer's length.
+  - `b` -- The argument is a buffer and is immediately followed by another argument that is the buffer's length.
-    * `c` -- The argument is a pointer to a plain C string (null-terminated).
+  - `c` -- The argument is a pointer to a plain C string (null-terminated).
-    * `l` -- The argument is a `long long` integer.
+  - `l` -- The argument is a `long long` integer.
-    * `s` -- The argument is a RedisModuleString.
+  - `s` -- The argument is a RedisModuleString.
-    * `v` -- The argument(s) is a vector of RedisModuleString.
+  - `v` -- The argument(s) is a vector of RedisModuleString.
-    * `!` -- Sends the Redis command and its arguments to replicas and AOF.
+  - `!` -- Sends the Redis command and its arguments to replicas and AOF.
-    * `A` -- Suppress AOF propagation, send only to replicas (requires `!`).
+  - `A` -- Suppress AOF propagation, send only to replicas (requires `!`).
-    * `R` -- Suppress replicas propagation, send only to AOF (requires `!`).
+  - `R` -- Suppress replicas propagation, send only to AOF (requires `!`).
-    * `3` -- Return a RESP3 reply.
+  - `3` -- Return a RESP3 reply.
 This will change the command reply.
     e.g., HGETALL returns a map instead of a flat array.
-    * `0` -- Return the reply in auto mode, i.e. the reply format will be the same as the client attached to the given RedisModuleCtx.
+  - `0` -- Return the reply in auto mode, i.e. the reply format will be the same as the client attached to the given RedisModuleCtx.
 This will probably used when you want to pass the reply directly to the client.
-    * `C` -- Run a command as the user attached to the context.
+  - `C` -- Run a command as the user attached to the context.
     User is either attached automatically via the client that directly issued the command and created the context or via RedisModule_SetContextUser.
     If the context is not directly created by an issued command (such as a background context and no user was set on it via RedisModule_SetContextUser, RedisModule_Call will fail.
     Checks if the command can be executed according to ACL rules and causes the command to run as the determined user, so that any future user dependent activity, such as ACL checks within scripts will proceed as expected.
     Otherwise, the command will run as the Redis unrestricted user.
-    * `S` -- Run the command in a script mode, this means that it will raise an error if a command which are not allowed inside a script (flagged with the `deny-script` flag) is invoked (like SHUTDOWN).
+  - `S` -- Run the command in a script mode, this means that it will raise an error if a command which are not allowed inside a script (flagged with the `deny-script` flag) is invoked (like SHUTDOWN).
     In addition, on script mode, write commands are not allowed if there are not enough good replicas (as configured with `min-replicas-to-write`) or when the server is unable to persist to the disk.
-    * `W` -- Do not allow to run any write command (flagged with the `write` flag).
+  - `W` -- Do not allow to run any write command (flagged with the `write` flag).
-    * `M` -- Do not allow `deny-oom` flagged commands when over the memory limit.
+  - `M` -- Do not allow `deny-oom` flagged commands when over the memory limit.
-    * `E` -- Return error as RedisModuleCallReply.
+  - `E` -- Return error as RedisModuleCallReply.
 If there is an error before invoking the command, the error is returned using errno mechanism.
     This flag allows to get the error also as an error CallReply with relevant error message.
-    * 'D' -- A "Dry Run" mode.
+  - 'D' -- A "Dry Run" mode.
 Return before executing the underlying call().
     If everything succeeded, it will return with a NULL, otherwise it will return with a CallReply object denoting the error, as if it was called with the 'E' code.
-    * 'K' -- Allow running blocking commands.
-If enabled and the command gets blocked, a special REDISMODULE_REPLY_PROMISE will be returned.
+  - 'K' -- Allow running blocking commands.
+If enabled and the command gets blocked, a special PHARMAVILLAGEMODULE_REPLY_PROMISE will be returned.
 This reply type indicates that the command was blocked and the reply will be given asynchronously.
     The module can use this reply object to set a handler which will be called when the command gets unblocked using RedisModule_CallReplyPromiseSetUnblockHandler.
     The handler must be set immediately after the command invocation (without releasing the Redis lock in between).
 If the handler is not set, the blocking command will still continue its execution but the reply will be ignored (fire and forget), notice that this is dangerous in case of role change, as explained below.
     The module can use RedisModule_CallReplyPromiseAbort to abort the command invocation if it was not yet finished (see RedisModule_CallReplyPromiseAbort documentation for more details).
 It is also the module's responsibility to abort the execution on role change, either by using server event (to get notified when the instance becomes a replica) or relying on the disconnect callback of the original client.
 Failing to do so can result in a write operation on a replica.
     Unlike other call replies, promise call reply **must** be freed while the Redis GIL is locked.
     Notice that on unblocking, the only promise is that the unblock handler will be called, If the blocking RedisModule_Call caused the module to also block some real client (using RedisModule_BlockClient), it is the module responsibility to unblock this client on the unblock handler.
     On the unblock handler it is only allowed to perform the following:
-             * Calling additional Redis commands using RedisModule_Call
-             * Open keys using RedisModule_OpenKey
-             * Replicate data to the replica or AOF
+    _ Calling additional Redis commands using RedisModule_Call _ Open keys using RedisModule_OpenKey \* Replicate data to the replica or AOF

            Specifically, it is not allowed to call any Redis module API which are client related such as:
            * RedisModule_Reply* API's
            * RedisModule_BlockClient
            * RedisModule_GetCurrentUserName

-* **...**: The actual arguments to the Redis command.
+- **...**: The actual arguments to the Redis command.

 On success a `RedisModuleCallReply` object is returned, otherwise NULL is returned and errno is set to the following values:

-* EBADF: wrong format specifier.
+- EBADF: wrong format specifier.
-* EINVAL: wrong command arity.
+- EINVAL: wrong command arity.
-* ENOENT: command does not exist.
+- ENOENT: command does not exist.
-* EPERM: operation in Cluster instance with key in non local slot.
+- EPERM: operation in Cluster instance with key in non local slot.
-* EROFS: operation in Cluster instance when a write command is sent in a readonly state.
+- EROFS: operation in Cluster instance when a write command is sent in a readonly state.
-* ENETDOWN: operation in Cluster instance when cluster is down.
+- ENETDOWN: operation in Cluster instance when cluster is down.
-* ENOTSUP: No ACL user for the specified module context
+- ENOTSUP: No ACL user for the specified module context
-* EACCES: Command cannot be executed, according to ACL rules
+- EACCES: Command cannot be executed, according to ACL rules
-* ENOSPC: Write or deny-oom command is not allowed
+- ENOSPC: Write or deny-oom command is not allowed
-* ESPIPE: Command not allowed on script mode
+- ESPIPE: Command not allowed on script mode

 Example code fragment:

      reply = RedisModule_Call(ctx,"INCRBY","sc",argv[1],"10");
-     if (RedisModule_CallReplyType(reply) == REDISMODULE_REPLY_INTEGER) {
+     if (RedisModule_CallReplyType(reply) == PHARMAVILLAGEMODULE_REPLY_INTEGER) {
        long long myval = RedisModule_CallReplyInteger(reply);
        // Do something with myval.
      }